pingcap/docs/how-to/deploy/orchestrated/tiup.md

 >
 > Perform this operation carefully in a production environment.
 The cleanup task cannot be rolled back after this operation is confirmed.

-To destroy the `tidb-test` cluster, including data and services, execute the following command:
+To destroy the `tidb-test` cluster, including data and services, run the following command:

 {{< copyable "shell-regular" >}}